dedoc/scramble/docs/usage/endpoint.md

 By default, all routes starting with `api` are added to the documentation.

-To customize which routes are added to docs, you can either modify `scramble.api_path` config value, or you may provide your own route resolver function using `Scramble::route` in `boot` method of a service provider.
+To customize which routes are documented, you can either modify `scramble.api_path` config value, or you may provide your own route resolver function using `Scramble::route` in the `boot` method of a service provider.
 For example, in your `AppServiceProvider`:

 ```php
 use Dedoc\Scramble\Scramble;